Last Updated on March 11, 2021 by Julia Wilson

 Choosing the right litter for your kitten

-It is recommended new pet owners stick to the litter their kitten was using prior to his adoption.
+It is recommended new pet owners stick to the litter their kitten was using before his adoption.
 If you would prefer to change to a different type of litter (for example from clay to crystals), do this gradually, over a few days by mixing in the new litter with the old.

 There are several types of cat litter including clay, clumping, crystals and recycled wood/paper pellets.
 Avoid using clumping litter with kittens as some may eat it, leading to an intestinal blockage.